Solomon Grundy (character): Post-Crisis

 After helping Icicle free Johnny Sorrow from Prometheus' cosmic key, Grundy stays with the newly formed Injustice Society.

 Solomon Grundy is seen fighting against the Blood Pack in the Battle of Metropolis, until he is vaporized by Superboy-Prime's heat vision, which apparently kills the Blood Pack and destroys Grundy's current incarnation.

 In Brad Meltzer's Justice League of America, Grundy is reborn with intelligence after being killed in the Battle of Metropolis.
 He is revealed to be the mastermind behind the abduction of Red Tornado's robot body (it is revealed he gained this intelligence when he was reborn after being burned by Prime).
 Grundy expresses a desire to stop his cycle of dying and being reborn and so it appears he enlists the help of Professor Ivo to build him an Amazo body to live in forever.
 The Red Tornado kills Grundy with F5 tornado winds, ripping him apart.

-He later appears in the Salvation Run mini-series as one of the villains exiled to another planet.
+Grundy appears in the Salvation Run mini-series as one of the villains exiled to another planet.
 He is killed during a battle with Parademons.
 His body, awaiting its inevitable resurrection, is left behind when the villains leave the Hell Planet.
 However, when the villains exit, Grundy's hand trembles, accompanied with a groaning sound.

 In the one-shot Faces of Evil: Solomon Grundy (March 2009) by Geoff Johns and Scott Kolins, Cyrus Gold returns to life in Slaughter Swamp, as he was prior to becoming Grundy.
 He returns to Gotham City, but is shot by police after attacking a charity worker.
 In the police morgue, he transforms into Solomon Grundy.
 Grundy is once more an unintelligent monster, repeating the opening line of the nursery rhyme.
 A week later, having retreated to the sewers, he has a fight with Killer Croc.
 At the end of the fight, exhausted, he reverts to Cyrus Gold again.
 He finds himself in front of his own grave, where the Phantom Stranger tells him he has seven days to undo his curse, as "There is an unholy night coming, as black as the dead's blood.
 And it's best if Solomon Grundy was not around for it" (a reference to the upcoming Blackest Night storyline).
 Alan Scott serves as his reluctant guide, as the story continues in the Solomon Grundy miniseries.